MartinZ17/LoginRegisterForm/README.md

 # LoginRegisterForm
-This is Login and Register Form with flat design
+This is Login and Register Form with simple and clean flat design.
+It's possible to connect with a database but for now it's not.